 Since leaving SUNY-Fredonia to pursue a more active performing schedule, Ms. McMasters has appeared as soloist with major orchestras and presented concerts in prime venues around the world.
 Please read the bio on her "Home" page for further information on her performance experience.

 She teaches the classical vocal method, along with appropriate application of healthy singing technique to musical theater and jazz performance.
 She works with students at all levels of development, but requirements for admission to her studio include basic ability to read music and deep desire to learn (strong self-motivation).
-Her teaching offers the study of English, French, German, Italian, Japanese, Latin, Russian and Spanish vocal repertoire.
+Her teaching offers the possibility for study of English, French, German, Italian, Japanese, Latin, Russian and Spanish vocal repertoire.
 Ms. McMasters serves as piano accompanist for most of the voice lessons she teaches, although students may bring their own pianists to lessons, if preferred.
-To seek admission to Ms. McMasters's studio, highly motivated prospective students (age 14 - adult) may contact her via e-mail at firstname.lastname@example.org.
+To seek admission to Ms. McMasters's studio, prospective students (age 14 - adult) may contact her via e-mail at email@example.com.

 Ongoing private lesson options and rates are as follows (January 2019 through December 2021):